Live at the Village Vanguard (Elvin Jones album)

-Live at the Village Vanguard is a live album by jazz drummer Elvin Jones recorded in 1968 at the Village Vanguard and released on the Enja label in 1974.
+Live at the Village Vanguard is a live album by jazz drummer Elvin Jones, recorded in 1968 at the Village Vanguard and released on the Enja label in 1974.
 It features Jones in a trio with tenor saxophonist George Coleman and bassist Wilbur Little.
 Trumpeter Hannibal Peterson appears on one track.

 Reception

-The Allmusic review by Scott Yanow described the musicianship on this album as "excellent and reasonably exploratory".
+The AllMusic review by Scott Yanow described the musicianship as "excellent and reasonably exploratory".